e-corp-sam-sepiol/bitcoin-node/lightning_network.md

 An important rule of thumb is that it is possible for a path to exist between `Alice` and `Bob`, yet there may not be an active route on which to send the payment.

 - [Exploring Lightning Network Routing](https://blog.lightning.engineering/posts/2018/05/30/routing.html "Exploring Lightning Network Routing")

+Due to the use of [onion routing](https://github.com/lnbook/lnbook/blob/develop/routing.asciidoc#routing-a-payment "onion routing"), intermediary nodes are only explicitly aware of the one node preceding them and the one node following them in the route.
+They will not necessarily know who is the sender and recipient of the payment.
+This enables fans to use intermediary nodes to pay Dina, without leaking private information and without risking theft.

 ------------